niravnmore/phptut/se_assiginment.md

 #### Software Requirement

-Q. Why is the requirement analysis phase critical in software development?
+Q-21.
+Why is the requirement analysis phase critical in software development?
 - The Requirement Analysis phase is critical in software development because:
     - **Defines Clear Expectations**: It helps identify and document user needs, ensuring the software meets its intended purpose.
     - **Prevents Misunderstandings**: Clarifies scope, functionality, and constraints, reducing the risk of miscommunication between stakeholders.